-Government grants are recognised in profit or loss on a systematic basis over the periods in which the Group recognises as expenses the related costs for which the grants are intended to compensate.
+Government grants are recognised in consolidated statements of profit or loss and other comprehensive income on a systematic basis over the periods in which the Group recognises as expenses the related costs for which the grants are intended to compensate.

-Government grant whose primary condition is that the Group should acquire non-current assets are deducted in calculation of the carrying amount of the asset in which the grant is recognised in profit or loss over the life of a depreciable asset by way of a reduced depreciation expense.
+Government grant whose primary condition is that the Group should acquire non-current assets are deducted in calculation of the carrying amount of the asset in which the grant is recognised in consolidated statements of profit or loss and other comprehensive income over the life of a depreciable asset by way of a reduced depreciation expense.